SCIFIHISTORY.NET

 "A tourist spends the night in a derelict Spanish villa seemingly held in the supernatural grip of an eccentric butler, who resembles a depiction of the Devil she had seen on an ancient fresco."

 On this day in 1985 (in Colombia), Walt Disney's Fantasy-themed Baby: Secret Of The Lost Legend enjoyed a theatrical run.
-The film starred William Katt and Sean Young, and here's the plot summary as provided by IMDB.com:
+Directed by Bill Norton, the SciFi/Fantasy starred William Katt, Sean Young, and Patrick McGoohan.
+Here's the plot summary from Amazon.com:

 On this day in 1985 (in Spain), The Last Starfighter launched into the cinematic heavens.
-The SciFi feature starred Lance Guest and Catherine Mary Stewart, and here's the plot summary that's provided by IMDB.com:
+Directed by Nick Castle from a story by Jonathan R. Beteul, the SciFi/Fantasy starred Lance Guest, Catherine Mary Stewart, and Robert Preston.
+Here's the plot summary that's provided by IMDB.com:

 "Video game expert Alex Rogan finds himself transported to another planet after conquering The Last Starfighter video game only to find out it was just a test.
 He was recruited to join the team of best starfighters to defend their world from the attack."

-On this day in 1985, The Lift rose up into our collective consciousness.
-The SciFi/Horror film starred Huub Stapel and Willeke van Ammelrooy, and here's the plot summary from IMDB.com:
+On this day in 1985 (in the U.S.), The Lift rose up into our collective consciousness.
+Written and directed by Dick Maas, the Horror/Fantasy starred Huub Stapel, Willeke van Ammelrooy, and and Josine van Dalsum.
+According to our friends at IMDB.com, here's the plot summary:

 On this day in 1985 (in Uruguay), James Cameron's The Terminator traveled back through time to change the future.
-The film certainly launched the career of Arnold Schwarzenegger, and here's the plot summary from IMDB.com:
+Written and directed by Cameron, the film starred Arnold 'Screw Your Freedoms' Schwarzenegger, Linda Hamilton, and Michael Biehn.
+According to our friends at IMDB.com, here's the plot summary:

 On this day in 1996 (in the United Kingdom), Independence Day enjoyed its run in theatres.
-The SciFi Invasion film starred Will Smith and Jeff Goldblum, and here's the plot summary provided by IMDB.com:
+Written (in part) and directed by Roland Emmerich (with longtime creative partner Dean Devlin), the space fantasy starred Will Smith, Jeff Goldblum, and Bill Pullman; and here's the plot summary as provided by IMDB.com:

 "The aliens are coming and their goal is to invade and destroy Earth.
 Fighting superior technology, mankind's best weapon is the will to survive."

 On this day in 1997 (in Denmark and Iceland), the Men In Black showed up to fight the scum of the galaxy.
-The SciFi/Comedy starred Will Smith and Tommy Lee Jones, and here's the plot summary from IMDB.com:
+Directed by Barry Sonnenfeld from a story by Lowell Cunningham and Ed Solomon, the SciFi/Comedy starred Tommy Lee Jones, Linda Fiorentino, and Vincent D'Onofrio.
+According to our friends at IMDB.com, here's the plot summary:

 "A police officer joins a secret organization that polices and monitors extraterrestrial interactions on Earth."

 On this day in 1998 (in Indonesia), Godzilla roared for the masses who showed up in theatres.
-The SciFi flick starred Matthew Broderick and Jean Reno, and here's the plot summary from IMDB.com:
+Written (in part) and directed by Roland Emmeric, this big screen monster movie remake starred Matthew Broderick, Jean Reno, and Maria Pitillo; and here's the plot summary as provided by IMDB.com:

 A star is born!
 On this day in 2008 (in Australia, India, Pakistan, and a few other countries), Love Story 2050 brought a touch of magic to the silver screen.
 Written (in part) and directed by Harry Baweja, the Fantasy/Adventure starred Harman Baweja, Priyanka Chopra Jonas, and Boman Irani.
 According to our friends at IMDB.com, here's the plot summary: